“Super” Joe Charboneau may have made the biggest splash of any athlete in Cleveland sports history.

 Super Joe injured his neck while sliding headfirst during spring training in 1981.
 His season got off to a sluggish start and he was hitting only .208 when major league players went on strike June 11.
 When the players came back two months later, Charboneau was sent to Triple A, making him the first Rookie of the Year to be returned to the minors the season after winning the award.
 He returned to the big league club in late August, finishing the 1981 season with 4 home runs, 18 RBI and a .210 batting average while playing in only 48 games.
 Chardoneau underwent back surgery over the winter.
 He started the 1982 season with the Indians, only to be sent to Triple-A after 22 games.
 His decline continued, as he was shipped to AA Chattanooga, where he hit a dismal .208.
 After enduring a second offseason back surgery in 1983, Chardoneau was batting .200 for Buffalo in the AA Eastern League when he gave jeering fans an obscene gesture and was quickly released.
 The Pittsburgh Pirates took a flyer on him in 1984, but after playing 15 games with their Triple-A team in Hawaii, Super Joe retired from the game.

 Super Joe Charboneau broke into the major leagues at 24 and was gone before his 27th birthday.
 While his rise was meteoric and magical, his crash was devastating.
 In the summer of 1980, Super Joe captured Cleveland’s imagination.
 Playing in cavernous Municipal Stadium, he crushed baseballs.
 His talent, coupled with his eccentricities, restored Cleveland’s love of the Tribe, who had not won a title since 1948 and had not been to a World Series in nearly three decades.
 Charboneau made $ 21,000 as a rookie.
 He signed for $ 75,000 the following year but only pocketed about $ 40,000 due to the players strike.
 That’s the most he ever earned in baseball.
 Charboneau played his last big league game June 1, 1982.
-Over a decade later, he played one of Roy Hobbs’ teammates in the 1984 film, The Natural.
+Two years later, he played one of Roy Hobbs’ teammates in the 1984 film, The Natural.